hilton/hilton.github.com/blog/_posts/2015-01-05-conference-organiser-tips-details.md

 **Print the same thing on both sides of the attendee badge**.
 Otherwise it'll always be the wrong way around, and therefore effective only about as often as dropped toast lands butter side up.

-**Print additional useful information on the back** such as a summary of the schedule, or at least a URL to download the conference app that provides the same thing.
+**Print additional useful information inside** such as a summary of the schedule, or at least a URL to download the conference app that provides the same thing.

 **Use a novelty or reusable object.** In 2012, the [JFokus](http://www.jfokus.se/) badges were (working) new 3.5 inch floppy disks, in different colours according to attendee status.
 These are durable, cheap in large quantities, served by self-adhesive labels that for exactly and have a convenient lanyard attachment hole in the corner.
 Later that year, [Øredev](http://oredev.org/) used a thick plastic rectangle that turned out to be a car windscreen ice-scraper.